Advising and Placement

 You will meet with your academic advisor and pre-register for fall classes at Summer or Fall Orientation.
 Your First-Year Seminar (FYS) instructor also serves as your academic advisor for the first year at Barton.

 All students take FYS their first year.
-Check out the FYS Course Descriptions to choose the course for you.
-In addition, you may take courses in subjects including English, math, computer information systems, science, social science and/or physical education during the first semester.
-You may also begin to take introductory courses to explore your intended major.
+In addition, you may take courses in subjects including English, math, science, social science, and/or physical education during the first semester.
+You may also take introductory courses to explore your intended major.

 Students may take three placement tests at Orientation – English, foreign language, and math.
 All placement tests are given on the first day of Orientation.

-The foreign language placement test is required for any student with a C+ average in two or more years of Spanish or French in high school.
+The foreign language placement test is strongly recommended for any student who has recently taken one or more courses in high school Spanish.

 Initial placement into English courses is based on SAT/ACT scores.
 Some students are advised to take the English placement test to ensure correct course placement.
 Your advisor will recommend the English placement test during the group advising session at Orientation.